Coast Guard Harold Miller commissioning

-Rear Adm.
-John Nadeau, Eighth Coast Guard District commander, gives a speech during the commissioning ceremony for the Coast Guard Cutter Harold Miller at Sector Field Office Galveston, Texas, July 15, 2020.
+Lt.
+Michael Salerno, commanding officer of the Coast Guard Cutter Harold Miller, gives a speech during the commissioning ceremony at Sector Field Office Galveston, Texas, July 15, 2020.
 The crew of the Harold Miller will have a patrol area encompassing 900 miles of coastline for the Coast Guard’s Eighth District, from Carrabelle, Florida, to Brownsville, Texas.
 (U.S. Coast Guard photo by Petty Officer 3rd Class Paige Hause)

 |Date Taken: